-This Partnership was developed jointly by the Occupational Safety and Health Administration (OSHA), McCarthy Building Companies (McCarthy Team), and the University of Georgia (UGA).
-For the benefit of small employers engaged as subcontractors on the jobsite, the Georgia Tech Enterprise Innovation Institute (Georgia Tech) will be invited to support this Partnership through its Safety, Health and Environmental (SHES) Program.
-To facilitate the goal of reducing occupational related fatalities and serious injuries within the construction industry, OSHA, McCarthy, and UGA will implement a Partnership under the OSHA Strategic Partnership Program (OSPP).
+This Partnership was developed jointly by the Occupational Safety and Health Administration (OSHA) and McCarthy Building Companies + Barnsley, a joint venture (McCarthy+Barnsley Team).
+The Georgia Institute of Technology (Georgia Tech) - Enterprise Innovation Institute (EI2), and the City of Brookhaven will also serve as stakeholders in this Partnership.
+To reduce occupational related fatalities and serious injuries within the construction industry, OSHA, and the McCarthy+Barnsley Team, and Georgia Tech will implement an agreement (Agreement) under the OSHA Strategic Partnership Program (OSPP).
+For the benefit of small employers engaged as subcontractors on the jobsite, Georgia Tech will be invited to support this Partnership through its On-site Safety and Health Consultation Program.
 The common objectives and goals of the Partnership will include the following: